MicrosoftDocs/sql-docs/docs/connect/sql-connection-libraries.md

 ---
 title: "Connection libraries for Microsoft SQL Databases | Microsoft Docs"
-description: "Provides download links for modules which enable connection to Microsoft SQL Server and Azure SQL Database, from a variety of client programming languages."
+description: "Provides download links for modules, which enable connection to Microsoft SQL Server and Azure SQL Database, from a variety of client programming languages."
 author: RothJa
 ms.prod: sql
 ms.technology: